Satyrs and Wood-nymphs

-The Satyrs and Wood-nymphs (Satyrinae), the biggest subfamily of the Brush-footed butterflies (Nymphalidae), are generally inconspicuous and brown in color.
-Probably, this is the reason that there is a lack of interest in this subfamily.
-Compared to other species the color gives them a dull look.
-At the underside of the wings, they have circular eye-spots to which they owe their family name.
+The Satyrs and Wood-nymphs (Satyrinae), the biggest subfamily of the Brush-footed butterflies (Nymphalidae), are generally inconspicuous and brown.
+This is probably why there is a lack of interest in this subfamily.
+Compared to other species, the colour gives them a dull look.
+At the underside of the wings, they have circular eyespots to which they owe their family name.
 The host plant is usually a species that belongs to the grasses.
 It is not always easy to identify the Satyrs and Wood-nymphs.

 Tribe: Satyrini